shutsugan/homelike/README.md

 ## What I did

-1. I've refactored the code and fixed some issue related with the server
+1. I've refactored the code and fixed some issue related to the server
     - the git commits describe the steps that I followed.

 2. I didn't add a webpack, because the projects created using ```create-react-app``` already had webpack configuration.